deltaswapio/token-bridge-relayer/evm/README.md

   }
 ```

-Replace the sample `relayerFeesInUsd` with your list of relayer fees (in USD terms) keyed by Wormhole Chain ID.
+Replace the sample `relayerFeesInUsd` with your list of relayer fees (in USD terms) keyed by Deltaswap Chain ID.

 ```
 # example